wu-lee/rushkoff-archive/docs/_articles/think-like-a-geek.md

 **Simply the best**
 A great business can adopt this attitude as well.
 It can only do this, though, if it believes it already has the smartest people around as its employees and customers.
 If a company represents the real centre of intelligence in its field, where else are people going to turn to share their best ideas?

-If someone had a great idea for how

-to share music or create a new kind of

-Mp3 file, where would they go?
-Why to

-Apple, of course.
-We all know they

-represent "iPod culture".
-If our idea

-were accepted by Apple, it would not

-only mean a good return on our

-innovation - it would mean you were

-accepted by the core culture of Mp3
+If someone had a great idea for how to share music or create a new kind of MP3 file, where would they go?
+Why to Apple, of course.
+We all know they represent "iPod culture".
+If our idea were accepted by Apple, it would not only mean a good return on our innovation--it would mean you were accepted by the core culture of MP3 music.
+Likewise, if you thought of a new way to make an office chair, a television set or a hybrid vehicle, I can promise you that you would go straight to the same companies as the person sitting next to you.

+Why?
+Because you have a sense that they have the smartest people working there.
+That the minute you cross the threshold of their company (or even venture onto their website), you will have crossed into the heart of the culture of that industry.
+The smartest of smart companies know this and put forth a standing invitation to customers and competitors alike for help.

+Adobe, the software company, knows its Photoshop program is best of breed, and that its developers are also the best.
+This is what empowers them to create a website like Adobe Studio Exchange, where customers are invited to upload their own "plug-ins" (which are basically additions) for the program.
+The best contributions are included in future releases.
+Do users upload their plug-ins for money?
+No. They do it because they want to be included in the culture.
+They want to be known as smart.

+You don't have to be in the computer business to think like a geek.
+The very best companies in smokestack industries, manufacturing and even soap succeed with the same formula: celebrate the nerd.
+Proctor & Gamble, one of the most enduringly successful businesses on the planet has made a policy of celebrating its lab-coated researchers over everyone else.
+This is a company that keeps its chemists at its core and understands that they (and not the marketers) are the key innovators.
+And because they are so confident in their own abilities, they welcome collaboration with others.
+An entire division of P&G is dedicated to fostering open source relationships with potential competitors - a division that ended up responsible for both Swiffer and Mr. Clean Magic Eraser.
+These were collaborative ventures, and the most successful of the past decade.

+**Excite and delight**
+Of course, the best reason to stay smart isn't just to create an opportunity for customer and competitor involvement, but because it's more fun that way.
+What makes a person feel excited each morning when their feet hit the carpet?
+Knowing they are going to work on something they love, something they believe in, and with people who feel the same way.
+This is as true for an employee as it is for the CEO.

+I met the founding president of the

+Ritz C.arlton Hotels at an innovation

+conference earlier this year.
+It was a

+ridiculous affair, with people bandying

+about four-syllable words like

+"evolution" and "realignment", and